certara/pyDarwin/docs/html/_sources/PKModel4.rst.txt

 Block OMEGA structures
 Different initial estimates (also likely not as many as a real search).

-As you can see in the :ref:`startpk4` image,
+As you can see in the :ref:`startpk4` image